 - The applicant must be a Regular Member in good standing of the National Association of Temple Administrators and must be employed as a full-time administrator.

-NATA: Aliza Goland, FTA, Chair, Janice Rosenblatt, FTA
+Aliza Goland, FTA, Chair, Janice Rosenblatt, FTA

 NATA has established a category of membership referred to as Senior Member.
 Senior Member status denotes that a Temple Administrator has been in the field of synagogue administration for at least three years and has embarked on the certification process and has completed the management exams portion of the requirements needed to achieve the FTA.

-A Temple Administrator is eligible for certification upon:
+An Executive Director/Temple Administrator is eligible for certification upon:

 - successful completion of all specified examinations in the subjects of synagogue management and Judaic studies as described herein;